-1. The New UH Health Check-in App
+1. Make sure to use the UH Health Check-in App

 The new UH Health Check-in App called LumiSight UH is required for all who enter UH campuses.
 It is available on both the Apple App Store and the Google Play Store.
 For those without a smart device, you can also access it at uh.campus.lumisight.com.